jonathan-scholbach/jargon/README.md

 Now you can run the Python script:

 ```
-python3 jargon.py <RELATIVE PATH TO YOUR VOCABULARY CSV>
+python3 jargon.py <RELATIVE PATH TO THE COURSE DIRECTORY>
 ```

-For example:
+For example, to run the course "advanced_english" in the

 ```
-python3 jargon.py ../lessons/advanced_english_from_german.csv
+python3 jargon.py ../en/advanced_english
 ```